cbpalumbi/liveops-dashboard/README.md

 **WORK IN PROGRESS**

-**Full-stack live-ops dashboard** that uses machine learning techniques like Multi-Armed Bandit (MAB) to automate and optimize A/B testing of in-game content like FTUE (first time user experience / tutorial) variants.
+**LiveOps Optimization Dashboard: Multi-Armed Bandit A/B Testing Platform** This project is a full-stack, end-to-end LiveOps dashboard designed to automate and optimize the decision-making process for in-game content releases.
+It is intended to be a data sandbox and a demonstration of how machine learning (ML) can improve upon manual A/B testing, driving superior business outcomes like higher tutorial completion rates.

-The tool allows a user to set up content variants, create a new campaign, and then run simulations of various machine learning algorithms to optimize metrics like click through rate.
-The app also allows for the definition of user segments and true click-through rates.
+The tool allows a user to set up content variants, create a new campaign, and then run simulations of various machine learning algorithms to optimize tutorial completion rate.

+The platform dynamically allocates traffic to the best-performing content variants as the simulation progresses, focusing on the core Multi Armed Bandit principle of exploration vs. exploitation.

 **Frontend:** React, Vite, Tailwind CSS, Recharts

 **Backend:** Python, FastAPI, SQLite

-**ML Algorithms:** Multi-Armed Bandit (MAB), Segmented MAB, Contextual MAB with LinUCB
+**ML Algorithms:** Multi-Armed Bandit (MAB), Segmented MAB.
+Algorithms implemented from scratch in Python (no machine learning libraries).

-The app is built to work in simulation mode, so all the incoming 'player' requests and impressions are simulated.
-There is also an API mode so real products could easily hook into the program.
+**Key Features and Capabilities**
+- Dynamic Campaign Management: Users can configure and launch new optimization campaigns, defining content variants, setting simulation parameters, and specifying ground-truth performance.

+- Automated Optimization Strategies: The tool implements and visualizes the performance of two distinct machine learning strategies:
+    - Standard Multi-Armed Bandit (MAB): Dynamically identifies and exploits the single highest-performing content variant.
+    - Segmented MAB: Applies unique MAB policies to distinct, user-defined segments (e.g., region, platform), each with modifiers to tutorial completion rate, maximizing performance across a heterogeneous user base.
+- Data-Driven Visualization: A modern frontend provides a clear, real-time dashboard view of campaign performance, showing variant traffic allocation, cumulative rewards, and overall metrics.
+- API-First Design: The simulation engine is built with an API-first approach, allowing for easy extension into a production environment where real-world products could hook into the platform's decision-making service.

 <img src="https://github.com/cbpalumbi/liveops-dashboard/blob/main/readme_images/frontend.PNG?raw=true" width="500px"/>
 <img src="https://github.com/cbpalumbi/liveops-dashboard/blob/main/readme_images/simulation.PNG?raw=true" width="500px"/>